muskbuster/vinyl_record-datalog/README.md

 2. list of all the vinyls available on the blockchain

 3. search a vinyl based on the name of the album
+##### (this project is derived from and inspired by https://github.com/gitshreevatsa/Book-Management by gitsheevathsa)
 ## Installation

 To run the CONTRACT locally, follow the below steps: